1.4 Classroom Climate and DASA

 Restorative Response

 A restorative response asks how harm happened, who was affected, and what repair is needed.
-It can include reflection, apology, restitution, a facilitated conversation, or a plan for future behavior.
-Restorative does not mean soft, vague, or consequence-free.
-It means accountability is connected to repairing relationships and restoring participation.
+It can include reflection, apology, restitution, a facilitated conversation, or a behavior plan.
+Restorative does not mean soft, vague, or consequence-free; accountability is tied to repairing relationships and restoring participation.

-Restorative practices must be used carefully.
-The targeted student should not be pressured to sit in a circle, educate peers, accept an apology, or revisit a painful event for the teacher's lesson.
-Safety and consent matter.
-Some incidents require administrative action before any restorative step is appropriate.
+Restorative practices require care.
+The targeted student should not be pressured to sit in a circle, educate peers, accept an apology, or revisit a painful event for a lesson.
+Safety and consent come first, and some incidents require administrative action before any restorative step is appropriate.
+Restorative practice complements, but never replaces, required DASA reporting.

 Building Climate Before Problems

 Inclusive climate is built before conflict.
-Teachers can use identity-safe routines such as correct name pronunciation, varied examples, turn-taking structures, private behavior feedback, classroom agreements, and multiple ways to participate.
-These moves help students know what respectful participation looks and sounds like.
+Use identity-safe routines: correct name pronunciation, varied examples, turn-taking structures, private behavior feedback, classroom agreements, and multiple ways to participate.
+These help students know what respectful participation looks and sounds like.

-Group work deserves special attention.
-If a few students dominate, others may withdraw.
-If jokes or side comments go unchecked, students learn which identities are vulnerable.
+Group work deserves attention.
+If a few students dominate, others withdraw.
+If side comments go unchecked, students learn which identities are treated as vulnerable.
 Clear roles, sentence stems, teacher monitoring, and reflection after collaboration make participation more equitable.

 EAS Decision Pattern